sayakpaul/you-dont-know-tensorflow/README.md

 # You don't know TensorFlow

 Contains materials for my talk "You don't know TensorFlow".
+A recording of the talk can be found [here](https://youtu.be/CjkmHNhzhQg).

 In this talk, I present some under-appreciated and under-used features of TensorFlow.
 I focus on two things: **(1)** handling variable-length sequences